Aled Edwards: Open Science

 Edwards is considered one of the pioneers of open science, particularly as it applied to biomedicine and drug discovery.
 Since 2003, all human protein structural information derived from the SGC has been placed into the public domain, prior to publication and without restriction on use.
 In 2007, he, together with Richard Gold, created the SGC Open Science Principles, under which the SGC became the first biomedical research organization to adopt open science principles that mandated sharing and eschewed patenting on any activity, including novel chemistry.
 In 2016, Edwards both spearheaded the Open Lab Notebook initiative, which now comprises over 20 scientists sharing their experiments as they are done, as well as collaborated with Guy Rouleau at the Montreal Neurological Institute (The Neuro) to create the concept of an open research institute.
 That collaboration led to the formation of the Tanenbaum Open Science Institute, and to the broader institutional commitment of The Neuro to open science.
 In 2017, Edwards and colleagues conceptualized an open trust mechanism to share research reagents, and the SGC has been using this mechanism since.
-Edwards also helped launch YCharOS Inc., an open science antibody characterization agency.
+Edwards also helped launch YCharOS Inc. (/'Ik@r@s/), an open science antibody characterization agency.
 In 2018, Edwards, Max Morgan and Owen Roberts launched the world's first open science drug discovery company, M4K (Meds for Kids) Pharma, and developed a business model that is consistent with open science and affordable pricing.
 In 2019, Morgan and Edwards launched M4ND Pharma, to tackle neurological diseases using open drug discovery approaches.
 For his leadership role in promoting open access drug discovery, Edwards was named a Senior Ashoka Fellow in 2015.